 Share this post:

-Rock Island Auction Company has played host to some of the most beautiful guns of all time.
+Rock Island Auction Company has played host to some of the coolest looking guns of all time.
 As the world’s number one firearms auction house, encountering gorgeous guns comes with the territory, and getting to handle these fantastic firearms is an absolute joy.

 Choosing the “best” in any category is subjective to say the least, especially when the best looking guns available are a mainstay at Rock Island Auction, and it’s not uncommon for the description team to examine hundreds of guns a day.
 But every once in a while a standout emerges that catches the eye of even the most seasoned firearms expert.

 So what are some of the best looking guns we’ve seen in recent months?
 We asked Rock Island Auction Company’s team of firearms specialists, who analyze and write the description for each item that passes through our doors, to list off some of their favorite guns, and which qualities made those guns stand out.

 To many collectors, classic Winchester lever actions are considered gorgeous guns all around.
 Andrew Padavich, the Descriptions Team Leader at Rock Island Auction Company, was particularly impressed by an engraved Winchester Deluxe Model 1894 rifle.

 “It’s no surprise that this spectacular factory panel scene engraved Winchester Deluxe Model 1894 Takedown Rifle has been featured in several works,” Andrew said.
 “Most prominently, the rifle is displayed in R.L.
 Wilson’s ‘Winchester Engraving’ and George Madis’ ‘The Winchester Book.’”